 Moz.com is definitely the go to place for SEO.
-Matt Cutts is somewhat the SEO expert.
-I’d recommend to follow him on Twitter.
-You will be surprised.
-Some things are as simple as H1 has to be above H2.
-The normal stuff will help a lot.
-Start with the basic SEO 101 and then go to the more sophisticated ones.
+Matt Cutts – head of SEO at google – has his own blogs and I would highly recommend to read all his blog posts.
+You will be surprised that some things are as simple as H1 has to be above H2.
+The normal fundamental SEO 101 stuff helps a lot.

 What do you do in terms of retaining customers?
 How do you make them come back?

 Our freelancer community is very engaging.
 They themselves will recommend the employers on the next potential projects they can work together on.
 On top of that, we also have many campaigns to make sure they do come back and use us again.